← Back to Glossary

 ICANN's DNS Abuse Categories

-• Phishing — Using a domain to host a website that impersonates a legitimate entity in order to deceive users and steal credentials, financial information, or other sensitive data
+1. Phishing — Using a domain to host a website that impersonates a legitimate entity to steal credentials or personal data

-• Malware — Using a domain to distribute malicious software, host payloads, or operate command-and-control infrastructure
+2. Malware — Using a domain to distribute malicious software or serve as a command-and-control server

-• Botnets — Using a domain as part of a network of compromised devices that are remotely controlled for malicious activity
+3. Botnets — Using a domain as part of a network of compromised computers controlled remotely

-• Pharming — Redirecting users from a legitimate website to a fraudulent one by manipulating DNS resolution or exploiting vulnerabilities in DNS infrastructure
+4. Pharming — Redirecting users from a legitimate website to a fraudulent one by manipulating DNS resolution

-• Spam — Using a domain to send unsolicited communications only where the spam is directly linked to or facilitates the above forms of DNS abuse
+5. Spam — Using a domain to send unsolicited messages that deliver or facilitate other forms of DNS abuse

 Brand-Specific Domain Abuse

-• Typosquatting — Registering common misspellings of a brand's domain (e.g., goggle.com, amazom.com) to exploit user typing errors and redirect traffic to malicious or monetized content.
+Typosquatting — Registering common misspellings of a brand's domain (e.g., goggle.com, amazom.com).
+Exploits inevitable user typing errors to redirect traffic to malicious sites.

-• Combosquatting — Adding words to a brand name to create plausible-looking domains (e.g., brand-login.com, brand-support.com, brand-clearance-sale.com).
-Research has shown this to be more prevalent than typosquatting due to its higher credibility.
+Combosquatting — Adding words to a brand name to create plausible-looking domains (e.g., brand-login.com, brand-support.com, brand-clearance-sale.com).
+Research has shown combosquatting to be more prevalent than typosquatting.

-• TLD squatting — Registering a brand's name across multiple top-level domains (e.g., brand.shop, brand.online, brand.xyz).
-With over 1,200+ gTLDs, this significantly expands the attack surface.
+TLD squatting — Registering a brand's name under different top-level domains (e.g., brand.shop, brand.online, brand.xyz).
+With over 1,200 gTLDs available as of 2025, this attack surface has expanded significantly.

-• Subdomain abuse — Using a brand name as a subdomain of an attacker-controlled domain (e.g., brand.attacker-site.com).
-Because no new domain is registered, this activity is often invisible to traditional domain monitoring.
+Subdomain abuse — Using a brand name as a subdomain of a domain the attacker controls (e.g., brand.attacker-site.com).
+This doesn't create a new domain registration and is therefore invisible to zone file monitoring.

-• Expired domain hijacking — Re-registering lapsed domains previously owned by a brand (e.g., old campaign domains) and repurposing them for malicious use, often leveraging existing SEO authority and backlinks.
+Expired domain hijacking — Acquiring legitimately branded domains that have lapsed (e.g., a brand's old campaign domain) and repurposing them for malicious use.
+These domains may retain search engine authority and backlinks.

 ICANN's Role in Combating Domain Abuse